waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `python_code_debugger`: Analyzes and corrects faulty Python scripts.

 # Phone Calls
 - Hiker ANTHONY (Route 33) has called multiple times for rematches and mentioned that timid DUNSPARCE can be found in DARK CAVE, away from stronger POKéMON.
+He also called to say he tried eating BERRIES like his MACHOP and that he's been seeing a lot of wild HOPPIP.
 - Youngster JOEY called for a rematch on Route 30.
 He also called to brag about his RATTATA and that he defeated a wild SPINARAK and a wild HOOTHOOT.

 # Tool Development Lessons